Adendro train derailment

-Accident
+Derailment

-The accident happened when a passenger train derailed and collided with a house in Adendro, a village in the municipality of Chalkidona, Thessaloniki region, Greece.
-Three people were killed, and ten more were injured when five carriages of the train derailed.
+The intercity train derailed and collided with a house in Adendro, a village in the municipality of Chalkidona, Thessaloniki region, Greece.
+Three people were killed, and 10 more were injured when five carriages of the train derailed.
 The engine and one carriage collided with a house alongside the track.
 Two residents of the house jumped from a balcony before the collision occurred.
 The house was severely damaged.

 The derailed train was a Class 520 diesel multiple unit.
 It was operating TrainOSE service IC 58 from Athens to Thessaloniki, carrying five crew and 73 passengers.
 The derailment occurred at 21:45 local time (18:45 UTC) at a site 200 m from Adendro railway station.
 The train departed from Athens at 16:18.
 There were four people fatally injured in the accident.
 Those killed were two train crew, including the driver and a passenger.
 Following the accident, the line through Adendro was expected to remain closed until 27 May.